 - Brings together the most important or “essential” pieces of the research, frameworks, practices, and lenses that help create and sustain safe and supportive learning environments

-Synchronous learning occurs via Zoom.
+Over the course of the series, synchronous learning occurs in two-hour sessions via Zoom.
 Asynchronous practice and reflection occurs via Canvas Learning Management System between sessions.